hrawp/streaming-06-aaron/README.md

 # streaming-06-aaron

 # Earthquake Streaming Visualization

 ## Overview

-This project provides a real-time visualization of earthquakes as they occur, with clustering logic to highlight events that happen close together within a configurable distance and time window.
+The big idea is to have a visualization of when earthquakes occur in real time, close together, and within a specified distance and time window.

-Live earthquake data is streamed from the USGS feed via an API call into a Kafka producer.
-The producer publishes events to a Kafka topic, which is consumed by a Kafka consumer.
-The consumer processes incoming earthquake data and plots the results on a live map.

-A key feature of the visualization is the ability to draw semi-transparent circles around groups of earthquakes that occur within a given proximity.
-This helps reveal patterns in seismic activity and makes clusters of related events easier to identify.
+This class project takes live data from the USGS feed via an API call in a Kafka producer.
+That producer updates a topic, which is then read by the consumer.
+The consumer takes the data and posts it to a live map.
+A key feature of the map is placing a semi-transparent circle around earthquakes that occur within a given distance of each other.

+## Considerations:

+Live USGS data mostly comes from the western United States and Alaska.
+Other countries do report, but generally only higher-magnitude quakes.
+Since the focus of this class is streaming live data, I used this geographic region to increase the number of data points in a given timeframe.

+I set the circle feature to trigger for just two or more quakes near each other.
+I originally wanted three or more, but adjusted it to ensure the code executed correctly.
+This demonstrates the ability to group and the potential to notify.
+I did not set up notifications for these rules, but that could be done.

+The map removes data points after a specified time period.
+This, along with the distance between earthquakes, is configurable.
+For example, you could set it to 20 minutes and 100 miles apart, and have that shown on the map as well as trigger a notification.
+This would be quite rare, however.
+I opened up the time and distance thresholds to both achieve a live data stream and exercise the clustering feature.

 ## Key Features